Table of Contents

 Apixaban and Vitamin K

-Because Eliquis (apixaban) is processed by the kidneys and not the liver, it doesn’t have the same interactions with vitamin K. However, an Eliquis patient’s kidney function kidney function must be closely monitored because they are now at higher risk for kidney issues.
+Because Eliquis (apixaban) is processed by the kidneys and not the liver, it doesn’t have the same interactions with vitamin K. However, an Eliquis patient’s kidney function must be closely monitored because they are now at higher risk for kidney issues.

 Eliquis and Grapefruit